 The main shopping destination is the Centre MK shopping centre, which you’ll find on Silbury Boulevard.
 The layout of the centre is unlike any other shopping centre I’ve visited.
 It has a long and narrow layout where you basically do a loop, and there’s shops down the centre of the loop with some going through to the other side.
 So it’s easy to cut through to get to a specific shop without having to walk around the whole centre.
 There are so many shops, I’d recommend downloading the centre’s app as it has an handy interactive map showing you every store and unit, as well as highlighting amenities too.
-The Centre MK boasts hundreds of stores all under one roof.
+The Centre MK boasts hundreds of stores all under one roof, and you can get your hands on the latest launches from fashion and beauty brands under one roof.
 They even have a coat check, quiet room, shop & drop, phone charging facilities and more in their guest services lounge.

 I really like that’s there’s benches outside every single store, and the centre is always exceptionally clean too.
 The parking system is great, where spaces are divided into zones which dictates the hourly fee for each zone.
 For example ‘red’ is their most premium zone, and the spaces in red zones are literally next to the shop’s entrance.
 However, the further you’re prepared to walk, the cheaper the hourly rate.